Table of Contents

 - Receiving a transfusion of blood, blood products, or organs before 1992 in the US; in some countries, HCV can still be spread through unscreened blood or blood products

-- Having unprotected sex with someone who has HCV
+- Having unprotected vaginal or anal sex with someone who has HCV

 - Passing the virus from an infected pregnant woman to her baby (less common)